Policy evaluation of waste pricing programs using heterogeneous causal effect estimation

 In order to fulfill unconfoundedness in the case of non-random price adoption, one needs to control for the sources of self-selection, i.e., capture the effect of $X_i$ on $P_i$.
 Consider the partially linear waste outcome model:

 Under unconfoudedness, $\e{\epsilon_i(P_i)|X_i,P_i}=0$; further, $\e{Y_i(0)|X_i}$ represents the possibly non-linear direct effect of covariates on untreated outcomes.
 Note that $X_i$ is of potentially very high dimension.
-Let $\e{Y_i | X_i}$ and $\e{P_i | X_i}$ be the conditional outcome and price mean, respectively.
-By means of algebraic transformations, model (\ref{eqY}) can be rewritten as:
+Let $\e{Y_i | X_i}$ be the conditional outcome mean, and $\e{P_i | X_i}$ the conditional price mean (or ``propensity score"), respectively.
+By means of algebraic transformations (see proofs in Appendix \ref{Sec:appendix00}), model (\ref{eqY}) can be rewritten as:

 where $\delta(X_i)$ identifies the CAPE as the effect of the leftover price variation $P_i - \e{P_i | X_i}$ on the leftover outcome variation $Y_i - \e{Y_i | X_i}$ not explained by the observed covariates.
 The standard partially linear model considers solely the case of constant treatment effects \citep{Robinson1988}.
 Yet, \cite{nie2019} study identification of model (\ref{eqYres}) for flexible heterogeneous treatment effect estimation via machine learning approaches.
 In particular, we can estimate $\delta(x)$ in two steps: First, we separately estimate the nuisance components $\e{Y_{i} | X_{i}=x}$ and $\e{P_{i} | X_{i}=x}$.
 Second, we plug in their fitted values to obtain $\hat{\delta}(x)$ by regressing residualized outcomes on residualized prices.
 In this step, we do not consider all residuals as equally important, and we estimate a local version of model (\ref{eqYres}) that gives more weight to those residuals in the neighborhood of $x$ (see the next subsection for details).